kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/eks/creating-a-cluster.md

 ### Secrets Manager

 Amazon Linux 2023 does not have the proper tooling to use the secrets manager flow for bootstrapping.
+CAPA uses a [custom cloud-init datasource](https://github.com/kubernetes-sigs/image-builder/pull/1583) to fetch the secure contents like the `kubeadm` tokens from secrets manager.
+Crucially, there is no current support for publishing CAPA-compatible AL2023 AMIs that include this necessary custom cloud-init datasource.

-Therefore, whenever creating `AWSMachineTemplate` objects  `insecureSkipSecretsManager` must be set to false
+Therefore, whenever creating `AWSMachineTemplate` objects  `insecureSkipSecretsManager` must be set to true.

 ```yaml
 apiVersion: infrastructure.cluster.x-k8s.io/v1beta2